We breakdown general optimization concepts to maximize your performance on website builders.

 With such a drastic share of a page’s weight in download size, optimizing your images i.e., properly sizing and efficiently encoding your images can have a dramatic impact on performance, and is relatively easy to accomplish.

 We break down the importance of image optimization in our What does image optimization mean article – but in essence, not optimizing your images makes your visitors deal with more data than they need to, extending the load time of your site.

 What happens when you use OPTIMIZED images

-When inserting the images in your website, select “original size” or “full size” when possible to ensure the platform uses the original compressed image you uploaded (not their own regenerated, potentially uncompressed version).
+When uploading your images on one of these website builders, select “original size” or “full size” when possible.
+This is to ensure the platform uses the original compressed image you uploaded and not their own regenerated, potentially uncompressed version.